apache/solr-sandbox/ENCRYPTION.md

 Once Solr is set up, it is ready to encrypt.
 To set the encryption key id to use, the Solr client calls the `EncryptionRequestHandler` at `/admin/encrypt`.

-`EncryptionRequestHandler` handles an encryption request for a specific Solr core.
+By default, `EncryptionRequestHandler` handles an encryption request for a specific Solr core.
+In Solr Cloud mode, it is also possible to add the `distrib=true` parameter to have this handler distribute the encryption request to all the leader replicas of all the shards of the collection, ensuring they all encrypt their index shard (it supports the `timeAllowed` parameter with a milliseconds timeout).

 The caller provides the mandatory `encryptionKeyId` request parameter to define the encryption key id to use to encrypt the index files.
 To decrypt the index to cleartext, the special parameter value `no_key_id` must be provided.